-It turns out that this model subsumes classical additive uncertainty, multiplicative uncertainty, and uncertainty in a coprime factorization, with side constraints on the pole locations (less than $\beta$ in magnitude) as well as strict causality; see \cite{pole18} for a more detailed explanation.
+It turns out that this model subsumes {a large class of} classical additive uncertainty, multiplicative uncertainty, and uncertainty in a coprime factorization, with a strict causality constraint; see \cite{pole18} for a more detailed explanation.
 We will now show that if the controller \eqref{control} provides a convolution bound for $\bigl(f,s({\cal S},c_0,\epsilon)\bigr)$, then a degree of tolerance to unmodelled dynamics can be proven.

 \begin{mdframed} \begin{theorem} Suppose that the controller \eqref{control} provides a convolution bound for $\bigl(f,s({\cal S},c_0,\epsilon)\bigr)$ with a gain $c_1 $ and decay rate $\lambda_1\in(0,1) $.
-Then for every $\beta\in(0,1) $ and $\lambda_2\in(\max\{\lambda_1,\beta\},1)$, there exist $\bar\mu>0$ and $c_2>0 $ so that for every $\theta^*\in s({\cal S},c_0,\epsilon)$, $\mu\in(0,\bar \mu) $, $t_0\in\Z$, $\phi_0\in\R^{n_y\cdot r+n_u\cdot m}$, $z_{1_0}\in\R^{l_1} $, $z_{2_0}\in{\cal X}\subset\R^{l_2} $, and $w, r \in {\mathbb S}(\R^r) $, when the controller \eqref{control} is applied to the plant \eqref{plant_umd} with $d_\Delta$ satisfying \eqref{d_deltaX}, the following holds:
+Then for every $\beta\in(0,1) $ and $\lambda_2\in(\max\{\lambda_1,\beta\},1)$, there exist $\bar\mu>0$ and $c_2>0 $ so that for every $\theta^*\in s({\cal S},c_0,\epsilon)$, $\mu\in(0,\bar \mu) $, $t_0\in\Z$, $\phi_0\in\R^{n_y\cdot r+n_u\cdot m}$, $z_{1_0}\in\R^{l_1} $, $z_{2_0}\in{\cal X}\subset\R^{l_2} $, $r \in {\mathbb S}(\R^q)$ and $w \in {\mathbb S}(\R^r) $, when the controller \eqref{control} is applied to the plant \eqref{plant_umd} with $d_\Delta$ satisfying \eqref{d_deltaX}, the following holds:

 \end{theorem} \end{mdframed}

 \begin{remark} This proof is based, in part, on the proof of Theorem 3 of \cite{pole18}, which deals with a much simpler setup. \end{remark}